braze-inc/braze-docs/_docs/_hidden/private_betas/frequency_capping.md

 - Which [messaging channel](#rules-by-channel) you would like to cap.
 - How many times each user should receive Campaign/Canvas step sends from channel within a certain time frame, which can be measured in minutes, days, weeks (7 days) and months.
-- Beta users can choose how many times each user should receive Campaign/Canvas step sends by [Tag](#frequency-capping-by-tag) within a certain time frame, which can be measured in minutes, days, weeks (7 days) and months. __Note:__ This feature is in beta - if you'd like beta access please reach out to your CSM or support@braze.com.
+- Beta users can choose how many times each user should receive Campaign/Canvas step sends by [Tag](#frequency-capping-by-tag) within a certain time frame, which can be measured in minutes, days, weeks (7 days) and months.

+{% alert important %}
+Frequency Capping by Tag is in beta - if you'd like beta access please reach out to your CSM or support@braze.com.
+{% endalert %}

 Each line of frequency caps will be connected using an “AND,” and you’re able to add as many as you wish.
 In addition, you may include multiple caps for the same message types.
 For instance, you can cap users to no more than one (1) push per day and no more than three (3) pushes per week.